 Here are a couple of resources that might help you:

 - Join the forum over at BrillKids.
 This is a VERY diverse group of mostly moms and some great dads from all over the world.
 The information and encouragement shared there is just amazing.
 I do highly recommend BrillKids products and I am an affiliate because the programs are just so good.
-Here is a post where I talked about starting with written words and then using Little Reader.

 - While you are there, read this post by KL Wong about criticisms of teaching babies to read.
 It’s long, but so worth it.